Hoisin Sauce (Better than Store-Bought)

 Hoisin sauce ingredients

-We include cornstarch in our recipe, which helps to thicken the sauce.
+Our recipe includes cornstarch, which helps thicken the sauce.
 You can stick with our suggested amount or add more for a thicker sauce.
-(As written, the hoisin is slightly thinner than what you might find with store bought.)
+(As written, the hoisin is slightly thinner than you might find with store-bought.)

-And that’s it, homemade hoisin sauce ready for your next meal.
-It makes weeknight dinners a breeze.
-Whenever I have something like chicken or tofu in the fridge with no plans on what to do with it, I reach for this sauce.
+We worked on this recipe with Chef Richard Hattaway, and I could not be happier.
+This hoisin sauce makes weeknight dinners so easy.
+Whenever I have something like chicken or tofu in the fridge and have no idea what to do with it, I reach for this sauce.
 Toss whatever you have in the fridge in some sauce and bake.
 Easy!

 A jar of homemade hoisin sauce